javidel/modern-data-warehouse/text/text.md

     ![Create Lexer](./images/create-table.png)

 3. Let's **add some metadata**, to identify easier which comment is negative, neutral or positive.
-Click on the **Run** button to execute the statements.
+Be sure you **Run the script** and not just statement this time, otherwise you will not modify the table at all.

     ```
         <copy>